Skip to main content

 Fundamentals

-The question of whether an employer can legally require access to for a wellness program touches upon a deeply personal and complex area of your life.
+The question of whether an employer can legally require access to your genetic information for a wellness program touches upon a deeply personal and complex area of your life.
 It involves the intersection of your health, your privacy, and your employment.
 The immediate answer is that federal law provides significant protections against this.

 Under GINA, an employer is generally prohibited from requesting, requiring, or purchasing your genetic information.
 This includes not only the results of genetic tests but also your family’s medical history.
 The law recognizes that your genetic makeup is a private matter and should not be a factor in your employment.